 College Board will prohibit individuals from taking the SAT, AP, or CLEP exams when we conclude they've deliberately gained or attempted to gain or share an unfair advantage on any College Board test, or otherwise threatened the integrity of the test.
 Examples include viewing or capturing images with a cell phone on test day or being caught with a "cheat sheet" containing test content, answer keys, or other content that would provide an unfair advantage.

-The duration of an individual's ban may vary depending on the circumstances and severity of the violation, as determined by College Board's discretion.
+The duration of an individual's ban may vary depending on the circumstances and severity of the violation, as determined at College Board's discretion.
 College Board may share information, including the names of banned test takers, with their attending high schools, interested higher education institutions, parents, and guardians, as set forth in the SAT Terms and Conditions.

-Appeals of the ban will be considered and decided at the College Board's discretion.
+Requests for reconsideration of the ban will be considered and decided at the College Board's discretion.